ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 4. Configuration values for testing can be provided in a file named `Config.toml` located in the `tests` directory.
 For more details, see [Define test-specific configurations](/learn/test-ballerina-code/configure-tests/#define-test-specific-configurations).

-For example, if the configurable variables are defined in the following way,
+For example, consider a scenario in which the configurable variables are defined in the following way,

 ```ballerina
 configurable int port = 9090;